khulnasoft/AiKit/docs/overview/deep_dive/data_types.rst

 Superset Data Type Support
 --------------------------

-As explained in the superset section of the Deep Dive, we generally go for the superset of behaviour for all Ivy functions, and data type support is no exception.
+As explained in the superset section of the Deep Dive, we generally go for the superset of behaviour for all Aikit functions, and data type support is no exception.
 Some backends like tensorflow do not support integer array inputs for certain functions.
 For example :func:`tensorflow.cos` only supports non-integer values.
 However, backends like torch and JAX support integer arrays as inputs.
-To ensure that integer types are supported in Ivy when a tensorflow backend is set, we simply promote any integer array passed to the function to the default float dtype.
+To ensure that integer types are supported in Aikit when a tensorflow backend is set, we simply promote any integer array passed to the function to the default float dtype.
 As with all superset design decisions, this behavior makes it much easier to support all frameworks in our frontends, without the need for lots of extra logic for handling integer array inputs for the frameworks which support it natively.

 **Round Up**

-This should have hopefully given you a good feel for data types, and how these are handled in Ivy.
+This should have hopefully given you a good feel for data types, and how these are handled in Aikit.

 If you have any questions, please feel free to reach out on `discord`_ in the `data types thread`_!